WTy-2/spec/Old/spec.md

 fun returnsVecOfUnknownLength() -> (n: Nat, Vec[t=Int, n])
 ```

-but if the length of vector is not needed by the caller, or the length could be retrieved from the vector itself with a method, then returning the length itself is reundant.
+but if the length of vector is not needed by the caller, or the length could be retrieved from the vector itself with a method, then returning the length itself is redundant.
 Instead, we can write:

 ```
 fun returnsVecOfUnknownLength() -> [n: Nat](Vec[t=Int, n])